foo-dogsquared/hugo-theme-contentful/README.md

 ### Using Hugo module

 You can quickly add this theme as a [Hugo module](https://gohugo.io/hugo-modules/).
-It does have a prerequisite of using Hugo v0.56.0 and above as well as a [Go runtime](https://golang.org/).
+Hugo modules are only available in Hugo v0.56.0.
+It also requires a Go runtime and Git installed.

 To get started, initialize your Hugo project as a Hugo module.